 As the times change, so do safety codes and regulations

-Just as seat belt's with cars, or smoke detectors in the house, rules and regulations have changed with the times to increase safety.
-In case something were to ever happen to your barbecue or hose, an external shut off gives you the ability to turn off the gas supply away from the source of the fire.
+Just as with seat belts on cars or smoke detectors in houses, rules and regulations have changed with the times to increase safety.
+Were something ever to happen to your barbecue or hose, an external shut off gives you the ability to turn off the gas supply away from the source of the fire.

-I bought my barbecue elsewhere, how do I know if its under firing?
+I bought my barbecue elsewhere.
+How do I know if it is under-firing?